chriswblake/github-copilot-lamp/README.md

 # Build your own 🤓
 That's cool and all, but how do I make one?!
 Check out the [build your own](docs/build-your-own.md) page for a step-by-step guide. 🧑‍🚀

+Making it for someone else?
+How kind of you! 💚 Check out the [gift a friend](docs/gift-a-friend.md) page to create an awesome unboxing experience! 🤩